flyingmothman/bionlp/README.md

 pip install allennlp
 ```

-All remaining dependencies can be installed by running `./setup_env.sh`, which installs as follows:
+All remaining dependencies can be installed by running `./setup_env.sh`, which simply includes the follows:
 ```bash
 echo "Install Requirements"
 pip install spacy